 Family care providers give so much of themselves to attend to their loved ones, often surrendering their own desires and needs in the process.
 It seems normal to assume then that caretakers would feel good about themselves, rich in self-esteem and sense of purpose.
 However, the opposite is often true, with many people experiencing family caregiver guilt.

 Many family caregivers wish they had more patience, a remedy for all of their senior loved ones’ problems, or even the capacity to do everything on their own without the need for assistance.
 They may have set unattainable and unrealistic standards, which may result in:

-Get in touch with Midnight Sun in Anchorage and the surrounding areas at (907) 677-7890 for dependable respite care which gives family caregivers time to destress and unwind, a needed aspect of effective senior care.
+Get in touch with Midnight Sun at (907) 677-7890 for dependable respite care which gives family caregivers time to destress and unwind, a needed aspect of effective Alaska senior care.
 We’re available based on your desired schedule and routine, with as little or as much ongoing support as needed, up through around-the-clock care.
 Remember that taking the best care of yourself allows you to provide the best care for the person you love, and we are always here to help!